Arut River

 Arut River is a river in the province of Kalimantan Tengah, island of Borneo, Indonesia, about 700 km northeast of the capital Jakarta.
 It is a tributary of the Lamandau River.
-The Arut River like the Lamandau with tourists who navigate it by speedboats to visit the Dayak peoples.
+The river flows through the north side of Pangkalan Bun town.

 Geography

-The river flows in the southern area of Kalimantan with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the southern area of Kalimantan with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is October, when the average temperature is around 24 °C, and the coldest is July, at 22 °C. The average annual rainfall is 2778 mm.
-The wettest month is November, with an average of 570 mm rainfall, and the driest is September, with 66 mm rainfall.
+The wettest month is November, with an average of 570 mm of rainfall, and the driest is September, with 66 mm of rainfall.